OlegFlores/lowlevel/How to disassemble and patch stripped ELF binary.md

 These are two identical listing from which we can deduce that the instruction on the line `2638` calls \__libc_start_main function that as the first parameter should receive a pointer to the actual main function of the app.

-objdump unlike gdb calculates and shows an actual address that is loaded into `rdi` register in line 2631: `0x2550`.
+objdump unlike gdb calculates and shows an actual address that is loaded into `rdi` register on the line 2631: `0x2550`.
 But it is not difficult to calculate it manually.
 We see the instruction `lea    rdi,[rip+0xffffffffffffff18]` that means add to the contents of the rip register the number `0xffffffffffffff18` and put the content of the memory at the resulting address into rdi register.
 Let's review it step by step:

 1. `rip` by definition contains an address of the next instruction.
 In our case it is `0x2638`
 2. 0xffffffffffffff18 is negative and represented in complementary code.
 In order to convert it to the normal view decrement it by one and do binary invert.
 Putting the things simpler, do the following: 0x18 - 1 = 0x17, 0xFF(255) - 0x17(23) = E8(232). -E8 is the offset of the data relative to the`rip`.